UNEP/GRID-Warsaw

 Introduction

-Thematic Block: Digital Twins – managing energy and water in buildings and industry
+A1.
+Digital Twins – managing energy and water in buildings and industry

 Digital twins are virtual representations of real-world systems that enable efficient monitoring and optimization of energy and water usage.
 Through integration with sensors and IoT systems, digital twins allow for real-time modeling and tracking of resource consumption, identification of areas of excessive usage, and process optimization.